Ukraine

 Under Ukrainian tax legislation, a three-year statute of limitations applies (1,095 days) on any outstanding Ukrainian tax liability, starting from the date a tax return is due to be filed and/or the date the tax is due to be paid, if assessed by the tax authorities.
 There is no limit on the statute of limitations in which an assessment may be made if a taxpayer has deliberately evaded taxation (if proven in court) or when a taxpayer fails to file a return.

-As a part of tax measures related to COVID-19, the statute of limitations is suspended for the period starting from 18 March 2020 and until the end of the quarantine period.
+As a part of tax measures related to COVID-19, the statute of limitations was suspended for the period starting from 18 March 2020 and until the end of the quarantine period (30 June 2023).

 In addition, the statute of limitation will lay off if there is one of the following conditions: